 If someone asked David to describe himself, he’d go with something like “ex-pat New Yorker who found nirvana in Portland, Oregon.”
 But does that really describe him?
 It does.
 Partially.
 David’s a loving (and fun-loving) dad and husband, a food and wine guy, theatre guy, classical music guy, and loves teaching and mentoring.
 When he’s not busy running his digital marketing agency, you’ll find him in wine country with us.
 Bonus for us; he’s cheerfully dragging us into current times by creating our new website.
 Thanks David.

-While visiting Willakenzie Estate a few years back, we noticed the talented Mr. Landauer who was ably hosting our group.
+While visiting Willakenzie Estate a few years back, we noticed the talented Mr. Landauer ably hosting our group.
 A retired nursery owner, world traveler and carpenter, we’re glad to have him on board… when he’s not off on a new adventure.
 “Aside from being handsome, intelligent, suave and debonair, he is just a really sweet guy that is fun to spend the day with.” – That according to him… as well as our customers.
-After finishing his dream home in Roy, maybe we can snag him for a day out with you.
+When he’s not on another adventure, perhaps we can snag him for a day out with you.

 Oregon wine is quite nice by itself; but with food it’s superb.